MaximeGammaitoni/Gambador/README.md

-# Welcome to the Retro Chase game (Code name Gambador).
+# Welcome to the Retro Chase game.

 In this game you're a ninja of the future.